vinlokhand/owncloud-doc/index.md

 ownCloud is an open source software for hosting your own cloud with the capabilities of file-sharing ensuring a secure and compliant synchronization with your Desktop or Mobile devices.

 This quick-start guides you through the installation and configuration of the ownCloud Server on your local machine.
-It also provides information about user management, server access, and desktop and mobile syncronization.
+It also provides information about user management, server access, and desktop and mobile synchronization.

-## Prerequistes
+## Prerequisites

 Before progressing with the Installation, ensure you have the following: